 I recommend staying in the Artezen Hotel in Lower Manhattan.
 It’s very easy to get to Brooklyn from here.
 Plus, the rooms are affordable and cozy, and there’s free snacks, coffee, and fancy bath products in your room.

 If you’d like a convenient and affordable hotel in NYC, click here.
 And if low prices and a great location scare you, just click here.
-This search engine will help you find the best deals and location on a room during your 24 hours in Brooklyn.
+This search engine will help you find the perfect place to stay for your 24 hours in Brooklyn.
+With plenty of options to choose from, I’m sure you’ll find something for your schedule and budget.

 24 Hours in Brooklyn